jaenicke/appcentral/README.md

 Contact
 -------
-You can contact me as user jaenicke at http://www.delphipraxis.net/ or under: jaenicke.github@outlook.com
+You can contact me as user jaenicke at https://en.delphipraxis.net/ or by mail: jaenicke.github@outlook.com

 Feel free to write, if you have any comments, feedback or the like.